Health & Insurance

 Doctors in Singapore

-According to official statistics, there were 1.833 doctors in Singapore per 1,000 inhabitants in 2009.
-In absolute figures, this number amounts to almost 10,000 physicians.
-Like other medical services in the city state, the quality of their care is generally considered good.
+According to the latest Ministry of Health statistics in 2015, there are over 12,400 medical practitioners in Singapore; this creates a doctor-patient ratio of 1:440 for the Singaporean population.
+Like other medical services in the city-state, the quality of the care provided by doctors in Singapore is generally considered good.
 It certainly attracts lots of medical travelers, especially from neighboring Malaysia and Indonesia.
 So, when it comes to finding doctors in Singapore, expatriates have plenty of choice.
-However, many of these 10,000 physicians do not offer any primary care: their number also includes specialists and researchers.
+However, many of these 12,400 physicians do not offer any primary care: their number also includes specialists, midwives, and researchers.

 Finding Family Doctors in Singapore

-If you are looking for doctors in Singapore that do provide primary care, you usually have to make two choices: first, you need to decide if you prefer Western medicine or Traditional Chinese Medicine (TCM).
+If you are looking for doctors in Singapore that do provide primary care, you usually have to make two choices: First, you need to decide if you prefer Western medicine or Traditional Chinese Medicine (TCM).
 There is an extra database for TCM practitioners set up by Singapore’s Ministry of Health.
-Second, you should know whether you have access to public healthcare in Singapore.
-Most expatriates are temporary residents and therefore have private health insurance.
-While they can still see doctors in Singapore’s excellent public institutions, the waiting times in the private sector are often shorter.
+Second, you should know whether you have access to the public healthcare insurance system in Singapore.
+Most expatriates are temporary residents and therefore have to go with a private health insurance provider.
+While they can still choose to see doctors in Singapore’s excellent public institutions, the waiting times in the private sector are often shorter.

 In Singapore’s public healthcare sector, primary care is the responsibility of medical staff at the city’s 18 polyclinics.
 However, these account only for about 20% of all primary care consultations in the country.
-The remaining 80% are covered by nearly 2,000 doctors in Singapore: most of them are affiliated with private practices, clinics, and medical centers.
-This abundance may lead to some initial difficulties in finding a doctor that you feel personally comfortable with.
+The remaining 80% are covered by private doctors in Singapore: most of them are affiliated with one of the approximately 1,500 medical clinics.
+This abundance may make the decision of where to go a difficult one.

 If it’s only a question of looking for a doctor’s office in your neighborhood, the Singapore Medical Council has an online search engine for family physicians.
 (The term is the local expression for GPs or family doctors in Singapore.)
-However, an address alone is frequently not enough.
+However, an address alone is frequently not enough for you to make a wise choice of doctor.
 You need to know more about a doctor’s “bedside manner”, their style of interaction with their patients, if they have a tendency to over-prescribe or order unnecessary tests for private patients, etc.

 Since lots of expatriates receive health insurance coverage via their employer, you should start by asking your HR department and your colleagues to recommend you their doctors in Singapore.
 Word-of-mouth in Singapore’s expat circles is another way of checking beforehand if a practitioner may suit your needs.
 If you would like to attend a polyclinic, though, it’s probably better to ask a few locals for recommendations.